open-telemetry/oteps/text/0265-event-vision.md

 OpenTelemetry API story - with first class user facing APIs for traces, metrics, and events, all suitable for using directly in native instrumentation.

+### Relationship to Span Events

+Events are intended to replace Span Events in the long-term.
+Span Events will be deprecated to signal that users should prefer Events.

+Interoperability between Events and Span Events will be defined in the short-term.

 ### SDK

 The Event SDK needs to support two destinations for events: